Board of Commissioners

 • oversees management of strategic risk.

-Dr Wayne Ngata, Commissioner
+Dr Wayne Ngata, Acting Chair

 Ngāti Ira, Ngāti Porou, Te Aitanga a Hauiti